swisstxt/onduty/README.md

 # When to consider an existing alert as new (in seconds)
 # when the time is below this value the count of an alert goes up
 ONDUTY_ALERT_THRESHOLD=7200

+# Optionally set some constraints to the phone numbers of the Onduty Contacts,
+# with comma separated (wihout spaces) code countries and phone types
+# (see https://github.com/daddyz/phonelib#getting-started for more details)
+# ONDUTY_PHONE_COUNTRIES=ch
+# ONDUTY_PHONE_TYPES=fixed_line,mobile
 ```

 ### Build & Run with Docker